mlochbaum/BQN/commentary/problems.md

 Dyalog's solution here (and dzaima/BQN's) is Regex, which is a nice feature but also an entire second language to learn.

+### Can't always transfer ambivalence in tacit code
+For example, there's no tacit equivalent of the old APL (NARS) `∘`, which in explicit BQN is simply `{𝕨𝔽𝔾𝕩}`.
+Similarly, `{(𝔽𝕨)𝔾𝕩}` is missing.
+The contrast with Atop and Over, which work very smoothly, can be jarring and make it harder to get an intuition for what the code is doing.

 ### Poor font support
 Characters `⥊∾⟜⎉⚇˜` and double-struck letters are either missing from many fonts or drawn strangely.